Introduction

 - Firstly, you create the Service itself:

-<?php // this class is located in a file called "arithmetic.php" inside the folder "/application/services". namespace application\services; use \engine\Service; // this is the main class that this service will inherit from. class Arithmetic extends Service{ }
+<?php // this class is located in a file called "arithmetic.php" inside the folder "/application/services". namespace YourAppName\Services; use SplitPHP\Service; // this is the main class that this service will inherit from. class Arithmetic extends Service{ } - Now, let's add the sum functionality of our Arithmetic's Service:

-<?php // This class is located in a file called "arithmetic.php" inside the folder "/application/services". namespace application\services; use \engine\Service; // this is the main class that this service will inherit from. class User extends Service{ public function sum($value1, $value2){ return $value1 + $value2; } }
+<?php // This class is located in a file called "arithmetic.php" inside the folder "/application/services". namespace YourAppName\Services; use SplitPHP\Service; // this is the main class that this service will inherit from. class User extends Service{ public function sum($value1, $value2){ return $value1 + $value2; } } - If you get the idea, let's add subtraction, multiplication and division operations in our service:

-<?php // This class is located in a file called "arithmetic.php" inside the folder "/application/services". namespace application\services; use \engine\Service; // this is the main class that this service will inherit from. class User extends Service{ public function sum($value1, $value2){ return $value1 + $value2; } public function subtraction($value1, $value2){ return $value1 - $value2; } public function multiplication($value1, $value2){ return $value1 * $value2; } public function division($value1, $value2){ return $value1 / $value2; } }
+<?php // This class is located in a file called "arithmetic.php" inside the folder "/application/services". namespace YourAppName\Services; use SplitPHP\Service; // this is the main class that this service will inherit from. class User extends Service{ public function sum($value1, $value2){ return $value1 + $value2; } public function subtraction($value1, $value2){ return $value1 - $value2; } public function multiplication($value1, $value2){ return $value1 * $value2; } public function division($value1, $value2){ return $value1 / $value2; } }

 Ok, done!
 But how can you access these functionalities from outside this Service?

-method available.
+Inside any service you have the $this->getService() method available.
 This method is used to invoke and instantiate any other service.
 So, from a service,

-you can invoke another service by using $this->getService()
+you can invoke another service by using $this->getService() builtin method.

-method requires the service's path as a parameter - this path starting from the "/application/services"
+The $this->getService() method requires the service's path as a parameter - this path starting from the "/application/services"

 folder - to identify which service it will return and the returned value is an object of the service's class itself.
 This allows you to call service's operations using